 Decisions of the tax authorities can be challenged by submitting an appeal to the Tax Tribunal, which is an independent body, or to the Administrative Court.
-The Tax Tribunal is required to reach a conclusion within a year of receiving an application, however there are no set time limits for the Courts to adhere to.
+The Tax Tribunal is required to reach a conclusion within a year of receiving an application, however, there are no set time limits for the Courts to adhere to.
 A decision of the Administrative Court and the Tax Tribunal may be the subject of an appeal to the Supreme Court.

 Cyprus approved the minimum actions as prescribed by the Multilateral Convention To Implement Tax Treaty Related Measures To Prevent Base Erosion And Profit Shifting ("BEPS") ("MLI") and specifically Action 14 (Making Dispute Resolution Mechanisms More Effective) among others.
-Cyprus has covered all of its existing double tax treaties (with the exception of existing treaties which have already bilaterally agreed to the minimum actions).
+Cyprus has covered all of its existing double tax treaties (with the exception of existing treaties that have already bilaterally agreed to the minimum actions).

-Action 14 relates to a commitment by countries to implement a minimum standard to ensure that they resolve treaty-related disputes in a timely, effective and efficient manner.
+Action 14 relates to a commitment by countries to implement a minimum standard to ensure that they resolve treaty-related disputes in a timely, effective, and efficient manner.
 Approving the integration of Action 14 ensures that Cyprus complies with minimum standards for making dispute resolution mechanisms more effective.

 In addition, the MLI introduces a mandatory binding arbitration (Articles 18 - 26) procedure.
 A party to the MLI who chooses to apply this procedure with respect to its Covered Tax Agreements ("CTA"s) must notify the "Depositary" accordingly.
 This procedure shall apply in relation to two contracting jurisdictions with respect to a CTA only where both contracting jurisdictions have made such a notification.
-Cyprus has not yet opted in for mandatory binding arbitration but may do so at a later stage.

-Where Articles 18-26 are not adopted, treaty parties are

-reliant on the mutual agreement procedure ("MAP") article in tax conventions.
+Where Articles 18-26 are not adopted, treaty parties are reliant on the mutual agreement procedure ("MAP") article in tax conventions.